 4. Dancer in the Dark (d.
 Lars von Trier)

 While the film is infamous and known for being the film that drove Bjork out of acting, “Dancer in the Dark” remains one of Lars von Trier’s most astonishing and distinctive works yet.
-The film, uses a brilliant and inventive blend of musical genre movie tropes merged with deep adversity.
-This film is a tragic and shattering journey of motherhood, as Bjork delivers a mesmerizing performance as a determined mother who goes to extreme depths in fighting for her own eye sight.
-Featuring an astonishing soundtrack with astounding musical numbers written by Bjork herself, renders von Trier’s film has being one of his most shattering and powerfully moving films of his career.
+The film uses a brilliant and inventive blend of musical genre movie tropes merged with deep adversity.
+This film is a tragic and shattering journey of motherhood, as Bjork delivers a mesmerizing performance as a determined mother who goes to extreme depths in fighting for her own eyesight.
+Featuring an astonishing soundtrack with astounding musical numbers written by Bjork herself, renders von Trier’s film has been one of his most shattering and powerfully moving films of his career.

 5. Almost Famous (d.
 Cameron Crowe)